David Walsh (jockey)

-David Walsh (born 1959) is a former jockey in Thoroughbred racing in New Zealand.
+David Walsh (born October 1959) is a former jockey in Thoroughbred racing in New Zealand.
 He is notable for having won the New Zealand jockey's premiership twice and riding over 2,500 winners in New Zealand and overseas.

 Racing career

+David Walsh was born in Ashburton.
+His father Michael was a shearer and freezing worker.
+David was encouraged by his grandfather Mac McEwen to be a jockey.

 David Walsh was apprenticed to Jim Lalor and had his first race-day start at Riccarton Park Racecourse during New Zealand Cup week in 1974 and his first winner, Three Sevens in December of that year.
 He rode three other wins in his first season.